-Here, $\sigma{T{Diur{Lau}}}$ and $\sigma{T{Diur{Inv}}}$ include the uncertainty based on the fit only (see Eq.
-(3)), to avoid including the representativeness uncertainty multiple times in the SASBE.
+In Eq.
+(22), $\sigma{T{\rm Diur{Lau}}}$ and $\sigma{T{\rm Diur{Inv}}}$ include the uncertainty based on the fit only (see Eq.
+3), to avoid including the representativeness uncertainty multiple times in the SASBE.

-The uncertainty on the best-estimate temperature ($\sigma{T{SASBE}(t)}$), at the 1- σ level, is calculated for every temperature value in the SASBE and is shown as black uncertainty bars in the top panels of Figs. 4-7.
+The uncertainty on the best-estimate temperature $(\sigma{T{\text{SASBE}}(t)})$, at the 1σ level, is calculated for every temperature value in the SASBE and is shown as black uncertainty bars in the top panels of Figs. 4-9.

-5 4 Results
+4 Results

 The temperature SASBE for Lauder is available in hourly resolution for 1997 to 2012 at 16 vertical levels.
-An estimate of the uncertainty is available with every temperature value.
 At the surface, the temperature SASBE consists of the measurements from the automatic weather station in Lauder.
-If no temperature or pressure measurement is available at a given time, the values are linearly interpolated if measurements are available within ± 1 hour (temperature) or ± 12 hours (pressure).
+If no temperature or pressure measurement is available at a given time, the values are linearly interpolated if measurements are available within ± 1 h (temperature) or ± 12 h (pressure).
 In this study, the uncertainty added by the interpolation is not taken into account.

-As an example, Figs. 4-7 show the hourly temperature SASBE at 925 hPa, and its individual components, for 6th to 9th December 2010, respectively.
-The panel (a) in each figure shows the SASBE temperature (black line) and its associated $1-\sigma$ uncertainty bars.
-Also shown is the diurnal cycle and its uncertainty (green), as well as the results of a denial study (red), which calculates a best-estimate of the temperature assuming that no radiosonde measurements are available at Lauder.
-At
+As an example, Fig. 4 show the hourly temperature SASBE at 925 hPa, and its individual components, for 6 to 9 December 2010.
+Panel 4a shows the SASBE temperature (black line) and its associated 1σ uncertainty bars.
+Also shown is the diurnal cycle and its uncertainty (green), as well as the results of a denial study (red), which calculates a best estimate of the temperature assuming that no radiosonde measurements are available at Lauder.
+At times when no radiosonde measurement above Lauder influences the temperature SASBE, the temperature of the denial study equals the